asthapipania/Healthy.io/heal.io_website/public/mkdocs/docs/Usage.md

 ## Staying Updated

-Users can stay updated with the latest medical insights and health tips by subscribing to RapiDoc's newsletters.
+Users can stay updated with the latest medical insights and health tips by subscribing to Health.io's newsletters.
 This ensures that they receive timely information about healthcare developments and best practices.

 ## Navigating the Website

 Throughout their interaction with the website, users can easily navigate between different pages using intuitive navigation menus and links.
 The website's user-friendly interface ensures a smooth and seamless browsing experience.

-## Contacting RapiDoc
+## Contacting Health.io

-For further inquiries or assistance, users can easily get in touch with RapiDoc through the provided contact information, including email and phone number.
+For further inquiries or assistance, users can easily get in touch with Health.io through the provided contact information, including email and phone number.

 <p align="right"><a href="#top" style="font-size: 29px;">🔝</a></p>